Under current law, the FDA doesn’t require cosmetics companies to conduct safety assessments on their products.

 That lipstick on your teeth? ...
 You ate that.

-Please join us at our next webinar and learn about the hidden dangers in your household and cosmetic products.
+Please join us on our next online webinar to learn about the hidden dangers in your household and cosmetic products.

 Also, learn how to swap them out AFFORDABLY and create a healthy environment for your family.